 Cinnamon Sugar Cookies

-2 cups all-purpose flour, plus more for rolling
+- 2 cups all-purpose flour, plus more for rolling

-1/2 teaspoon baking powder
+- ½ teaspoon baking powder

-1/4 teaspoon salt
+- ¼ teaspoon salt

-1/2 teaspoon ground cinnamon
+- ½ teaspoon ground cinnamon

-1 stick unsalted butter, at room temperature
+- ½ cup (1 stick) unsalted butter, at room temperature

-1 cup granulated white sugar
+- 1 cup granulated white sugar

-1 large egg
+- 1 large egg

-1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

-decorating sugar and candies (optional)
+- decorating sugar and candies (optional)

-powdered sugar, for decorating (optional)
+- powdered sugar, for decorating (optional)

-- Stick candies onto cookies after they are baked and cooled, using dabs of sugar "paste" (1/4 cup powdered sugar whisked together with 1 teaspoon of water).
+- Stick candies onto cookies after they are baked and cooled, using dabs of sugar "paste" (¼ cup powdered sugar whisked together with 1 teaspoon of water).